Career & development

 Thomas Ekdahl

-How do you create and sustain a culture of innovation?
+How do you sustain that culture?

 For example, how you approach someone who has come up with an idea.
 Should I ditch it outright or take the time to ask how we can help them develop it?
-We create and maintain the culture of being open, since that is one of our core values, but it is important to continuously reflect on it.
-It has to be more than just words.
+Ideas are something that continuously undergo change, and it is rare that an idea will be presented in its final form, so we must be respectful in how we approach a person with a new idea.
+We are more of a collective genius, rather than a lone genius with a brilliant idea.

 Another way is to lower the threshold for innovation.
 To some people innovation may seem scary, but for me it’s about constantly asking yourself ‘how can I make the things I’m doing today, better for tomorrow?’.